INCEXCL

 the minimum number of risers would be 12, which is 217mm (2600/12 = 216.6)

-the maximum number of risers would be 17, which is 153mm (2600/17 = 152.9)
+The maximum number of risers would be 17, which is 153mm (2600/17 = 152.9)

 As such, we would normally use 12 risers on this staircase, because that’s the minimum number of risers, which will in turn result in the lowest amount of floor space being taken up by the staircase.